AngryLawyer/a-dabblers-adventures-in-rust/slides.md

 As Rust is designed with concurrency as a goal, everything's immutable by default.

-!!!basics.rs:3
+!!!basics.rs:3-1

+We have to explicitly make thing mutable if we want to change their value.

+!!!basics.rs:3-2

+Variables can be shadowed by defining them again

+!!!basics.rs:3-3

 ---

 # Expressions
 Everything's an expression in Rust.
 If you put a semicolon after it, it'll return void instead.

-!!!expressions.rs
+This makes for some fun, like returning values from 'if' statements.

+!!!expressions.rs:1

+We also get lovely, lovely pattern matching.

+!!!expressions.rs:2

 ---